Quick reference (for latest E2B version)

 - Now simply copy over your payload files/ISOs (see below) to one of the menu folders under \_ISO.

-- For UEFI booting, add agFM to the second partition – or copy .imgPTN files to the E2B drive and then select one of them before you can UEFI-boot.
+- For UEFI booting, add agFM to the second partition when making the USB drive – or copy .imgPTN files to the E2B drive and then select one of them before you can UEFI-boot.
 You can make .imgPTN files using the MPI Tool Kit. .imgPTN files must be contiguous.